tarek-ullah/AD-Detection-From-3D-Brain-MRI-Data-Using-Deep-Deterministic-Convolutional-Neural-Networks/README.md

 If you use this code for academic research, you are highly encouraged to cite the following paper by H. M. Tarek Ullah, Zishan Ahmed Onik, Riashat Islam, Dip Nandi:

-H. M. T. Ullah, Z. Onik, R. Islam and D. Nandi, "Alzheimer's Disease and Dementia Detection from 3D Brain MRI Data Using Deep Convolutional Neural Networks," 2018 3rd International Conference for Convergence in Technology (I2CT), Pune, 2018, pp. 1-3.
+Ullah, HM Tarek, ZishanAhmed Onik, Riashat Islam, and Dip Nandi.
+"Alzheimer's Disease and Dementia Detection from 3D Brain MRI Data Using Deep Convolutional Neural Networks."
+In 2018 3rd International Conference for Convergence in Technology (I2CT), pp. 1-3.
+IEEE, 2018.
-doi: 10.1109/I2CT.2018.8529808
-keywords: {Alzheimer's disease;Magnetic resonance imaging;Three-dimensional displays;Biological neural networks;Neural Networks;Deep Learning;3D Brain MRI;Alzheimer's Disease And Dementia;Machine Learning;Big Data;High Dimensional Input},

 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8529808&isnumber=8529154

 ### What is this repository for? ###